Did you start making changes to your diet and want to know where you lose weight first?

 There is one thing you can control.

-The one thing that you do have control over is how many calories you eat.
+The one thing that you do have control over is the number of calories you eat.

 This is the famous Calories In Vs Calories Out discussion you may have heard of.